 THE LAYERS

 It is easy to summarize this process and make it seem as simple as following a few steps, but the truth is that this journey requires incredible amounts of courage, surrender, strength, devotion and faith.
 We experience multiple awakenings throughout our lifetime.
 It is not the case that you awaken, roll through this process once, and reach a destination.
 There is always another layer, another opportunity to go deeper/higher.
-As long as we choose a genuine ascension path, we will eternally continue evolving upwards on the spiral of consciousness.
+As long as we choose a genuine ascension path, we will continue to evolve upwards on the spiral of consciousness.

 TRAPS